champeil/blog.github.io/_posts/2024-06-19-alleleCount安装使用.md

   --disable-libcurl
 # change the CPPFLAGS and LDFLAGS like this, to re-position the source file
 # libcurl is for connection of the Internet for htslib, which is not used here and cannot installed by conda? so disabled

+# 3.5 check the configure
+./install_tmp/htslib/configure # check the configure satisfication
+# or else if you don't want to install htslib, then
+touch ./install_tmp/htslib.success # to cheat the system the htslib is installed

 # 4. install
 ./setup.sh path_to_the_installation